adon-cloudcannon/landing-page-test/src/collections/ssg-pages/jekyll.md

                 title: Jekyll cheatsheet
                 link: https://cloudcannon.com/cheat-sheets/jekyll/
                 description: >-
-                  Head over to our Jekyll cheatsheet.
-Learn everything Jekyll is capable of from an exhaustive list of variables, tags, and filters.
+                  Head over to our Jekyll cheatsheet for an exhaustive list of variables, tags, and filters.
               - image:
                 icon:
                   active: true